Note on computational complexity of the Gromov-Wasserstein distance

 The GW distance between $\mathcal{X}$ and $\mathcal{Y}$ is $\frac{1}{2} \left(GW_p^p(\mathcal{X},\mathcal{Y})\right)^{1/p}$, where $GW_p^p(\mathcal{X}, \mathcal{Y})$ is the optimal value of the quadratic program

 For the spaces $\mathcal{X}$ and $ \mathcal{Y}$ defined above, the matrix $\Gamma$ reads

-Observe that the matrix $\Gamma$ has a negative eigenvalue $\lambda = -2$, and hence it is not positive semidefinite. \end{ex}
+Observe that the matrix $\Gamma$ has a negative eigenvalue $\lambda = -2$, and hence it is not positive semidefinite. \end{exam}

 Theorem \ref{thm:GW} below shows that the presence of negative eigenvalues in the GW objective matrix is not specific to Example \ref{ex:GW}, but rather holds in general when posing GW problem between any pair of metric-measure spaces with finitely many points.
 The result states that the matrix in the objective function of GW distance from Definition \ref{def:GW} cannot be positive semidefinite, regardless of an input data.
-Hence, the resulting quadratic program is not convex and thus is NP-hard from computational perspective (\cite{Vavasis2009}; for a recent review on the literature on computational complexity results for quadratic programming, see \cite{Fearnley}).
+Hence, the resulting quadratic program belongs to a class of non-convex quadratic programs \cite{Vavasis2009}.

-\begin{thm}[\textbf{GW distance between finite spaces is NP-hard}] The GW distance program in Definition \ref{def:GW} is non-convex quadratic (and hence is NP-hard).
+\begin{theo}[\textbf{Non-convex quadratic nature of GW distance between finite spaces}] The GW distance program in Definition \ref{def:GW} is a non-convex quadratic optimization program.